Gondolier22/marvel-wiki/README.md

 - **Customizable Rules**: Allows the creation of custom rules to enforce coding standards specific to your project.
 - **Error Detection**: Helps detect potential errors and bad practices in the code.
 - **Team Consistency**: Ensures that all team members follow the same coding standards, improving code quality and consistency.

+## Methodology and CSS Structure

+### BEM Methodology

+The project uses the BEM (Block, Element, Modifier) methodology for naming CSS classes.
+BEM helps in creating reusable components and code sharing in front-end development.

+#### Benefits of BEM

+- **Readability**: BEM naming conventions make the structure of the HTML and CSS more readable and understandable.
+- **Reusability**: Encourages the creation of reusable components, reducing code duplication.
+- **Maintainability**: Simplifies the process of maintaining and updating the codebase.

+### ITCSS Structure

+The CSS files are organized using the ITCSS (Inverted Triangle CSS) architecture.
+ITCSS helps in managing the CSS codebase by organizing styles from the most general to the most specific.

+#### ITCSS Layers

+1. **Settings**: Global variables, colors, fonts, etc.
+2. **Tools**: Mixins and functions.
+3. **Generic**: Reset and/or normalize styles, box-sizing definition, etc.
+4. **Elements**: Styling for bare HTML elements (e.g., `h1`, `a`, `button`).
+5. **Objects**: Class-based selectors defining design patterns (e.g., media object).
+6. **Components**: Specific UI components (e.g., buttons, cards).
+7. **Utilities**: Utility and helper classes with a very specific role (e.g., `.text-center`).

+#### Benefits of ITCSS

+- **Scalability**: Facilitates the addition of new styles without affecting existing ones.
+- **Maintainability**: Organizes styles in a logical manner, making it easier to maintain and update.
+- **Specificity Management**: Helps in managing CSS specificity, reducing the chances of style conflicts.

 ## Importance of Caching Data